-Leung is one of Asia's leading epidemiologists, having authored more than 350 scholarly papers and edited numerous journals.
+Leung is one of Asia's leading epidemiologists, having authored more than 450 scholarly papers with an h-index of 55.
 His research defined the epidemiology of two novel viral epidemics, namely SARS-CoV in 2003 and influenza A(H7N9) in 2013.
-While in government, he led Hong Kong’s policy response against the 2009 influenza A(H1N1) pandemic.
-Non-communicable disease work from Leung’s group has proposed novel insights into the fundamental biologic pathways leading to population-level origins of cardiovascular disease and Type II diabetes with global health relevance.
+He also led Hong Kong government's efforts against pandemic A(H1N1) in 2009.
+He continues to co-head HKU's World Health Organization (WHO) Collaborating Centre for Infectious Disease Epidemiology and Control (2014-).

-Leung directs the WHO Collaborating Centre for Infectious Disease Epidemiology and Control, based in the School of Public Health.
-He was inaugural Chair of the Asia Pacific Observatory on Health Systems and Policies during 2010-4.
-He regularly advises national and international agencies including the World Health Organisation, World Bank, Asian Development Bank and the Chinese Center for Disease Control and Prevention.
-He was Vice President and Censor in Public Health Medicine of the Hong Kong College of Community Medicine, and is an elected Council member of the Hong Kong Academy of Medicine.
-He is a member of the Hospital Authority Board and of the University Grants Committee, respectively a statutory agency responsible for all public health care services and an advisory body on the development and funding requirements of the higher education sector in Hong Kong.
+Locally, he was Vice President and Censor in Public Health Medicine of the Hong Kong College of Community Medicine (2006-8), and is an elected council member of the Hong Kong Academy of Medicine (2012-).
+He is a member of the Hospital Authority (2013-) and the University Grants Committee (2014-), which are respectively a statutory agency responsible for all public health care services and a government advisory body on the development and funding requirements of the higher education sector.

 He edited the Journal of Public Health (2007-14) and was co-editor/associate editor for Epidemics and Health Policy.
 He currently serves on the editorial boards of six journals, including the British Medical Journal.

 After reading medicine at the University of Western Ontario, he completed family medicine residency training in Toronto.
 He earned a master's from Harvard University and research doctorate from HKU.